dhellmann/pymotw/PyMOTW/csv/index.rst

 Dialects
 ========

 There are many parameters to control how the csv module parses or writes data.
 Rather than passing each of these parameters to the reader and writer separately, they are grouped together conveniently into a "dialect" object.
 Dialect classes can be registered by name, so that callers of the csv module do not need to know the parameter settings in advance.
-The standard library includes two dialects: excel, and excel-tabs.
-The "excel" dialect is for working with data in the default export format for Microsoft Excel, and also works with OpenOffice or NeoOffice.
-For details on the dialect parameters and how they are used, refer to section 9.1.2 the the standard library documentation for the csv module.
+The standard library includes two dialects: ``excel``, and ``excel-tabs``.
+The ``excel`` dialect is for working with data in the default export format for Microsoft Excel, and also works with OpenOffice or NeoOffice.

+Suppose instead of using commas to delimit fields, the input file uses ``|``, like this:

+.. include:: testdata.pipes
+    :literal:

+A new dialect can be registered using the appropriate delimiter:

+.. include:: csv_dialect.py
+    :literal:
+    :start-after: #end_pymotw_header

+and the file can be read just as with the comma-delimited file:

+.. {{{cog
+.. cog.out(run_script(cog.inFile, 'csv_dialect.py'))
+.. }}}
+.. {{{end}}}

+For details on the dialect parameters and how they are used, refer to `the standard library documentation for the csv module <http://docs.python.org/library/csv.html#dialects-and-formatting-parameters>`_.

 DictReader and DictWriter
 =========================